 There is a wealth of material at DNAadoption.com and they also have online classes on how to use DNA in your search.
 In addition, there are yahoo mailing lists just for adoptees at http://groups.yahoo.com/neo/groups/dnaadoption/info .
 Plus there is a group of Search Angels willing to help you out with your basic Adoption search.
 Find out more at http://groups.yahoo.com/neo/groups/SoaringAngels/info

 Also the DNA Detectives Facebook page is a great resource for those with unknown parentage.
 They have over 50k members helping each other – https://www.facebook.com/groups/DNADetectives/

 This article from Leah Larkin, the DNA geek is a terrific summery of the testing process:

-Finally I have a number of posts here.
+I have a number of posts here on solving unknown parentage cases.
+This is much easier for those with North American ancestry.
 Click here for my post which outlines the steps to use the DNAgedcom tools set called GWorks – http://blog.kittycooper.com/2017/09/solving-unknown-parentage-cases-with-dna/ which uses automation to compare the trees of your matches.

 Maurice Gleeson of Ireland regularly does talks about solving adoption cases with DNA, click here for his latest adoption talk on youtube and skip the first quarter if you have already tested.
 Click here for an older presentation of his with more details on these searches.

 Anyone with 2nd cousin matches at Ancestry.com can try the mirror tree technique to figure out which line they are related on – see how here http://www.borninneworleans.com/how-to/what-is-a-mirror-tree/ although this is no longer encouraged.
 Use GWorks to find an ancestral couple to build down from.
 Then build the tree back from a likely candidate and attach your DNA as his/her child.